The 10 Best Washing Machine Cleaners

 video play icon

-This wiki has been updated 28 times since it was first published in October of 2017.
+This wiki has been updated 29 times since it was first published in October of 2017.
 If your laundry room has a smell that's not coming from your dirty clothes, it may be time to clean your washing machine.
 Mold, mildew, and other odor-causing residue can build up in areas you can't see and, before you know it, a funky odor starts to develop.
 These cleaners offer a convenient way to sanitize your appliance and leave it looking and smelling like new again.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Affresh Value Pack